nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 [SPEAKER_00]: We have a little small church and our gym is in the parking lot and it has a broken basketball goal.

 284
-# This was not said, also unrecognizable sentences were said for a second or two.
 00:17:20,138 --> 00:17:20,300
-[SPEAKER_00]: Bye.

 285
 00:17:32,069 --> 00:17:36,963